Alix Popham says he's 'lucky to be alive' after Ironman accident

 "It was like suddenly being inside a washing machine, and the force was such that it even ripped my watch from my wrist."

-Although sufficiently gathering himself in order to complete the remaining 500 metres Alix was forced to abandon the rest of the 2.4 mile sea swim.
+Although sufficiently gathering himself in order to complete the remaining 500 metres, Popham was forced to abandon the rest of the 2.4-mile sea swim.

 The race also involved a 112 mile bike ride and a 13.1 mile run.